Betty Tejada

 Betty Asunta Tejada Soruco (born 5 June 1959) is a Bolivian ecologist, lawyer, and politician who served as president of the Chamber of Deputies from 2013 to 2014.
 A member of the Movement for Socialism, she served as party-list member of the Chamber of Deputies from Santa Cruz from 2010 to 2015.
-Prior to that, she served in the same position from 2002 to 2006 and as a substitute party-list member of the Chamber of Deputies from Santa Cruz under Roberto Landívar from 1997 to 2002, on behalf of the right-wing populist New Republican Force.
+Prior to that, she served in the same position from 2002 to 2006 and as a substitute party-list member of the Chamber of Deputies from Santa Cruz under Roberto Landívar from 1997 to 2002, on behalf of New Republican Force.

 Early life and career

 Betty Tejada was born on 5 June 1959 to a middle-class family in Santa Cruz de la Sierra.
 While her mother was a housewife, her father was one of the first electrical engineers in the city and a founding member of the Rural Electrification Cooperative, Santa Cruz's first electric association.
 Upon completing primary studies in that city, Tejada moved to La Paz, where she graduated high school before attending the Higher University of San Andrés to study law.
 Her education was briefly suspended by the 1980 coup d'état of Luis García Meza, during which time many documents were burned, causing her to lose a year of studies.
 Upon the university's reopening, Tejada returned to classes, graduating with a diploma in ecological economics.

 After that, Tejada returned to Santa Cruz, where she devoted her career to social services and environmental activities.
 During this time, Tejada worked to channel funds for the Modelo daycare center in the La Ramada barrio and founded the Santa Cruz Somos Todos urban movement.
 Additionally, she is the founder of multiple environmental groups, including the Salpi Collective, dedicated to conserving the Piray River.
 Together with other women's rights activists, she co-founded the Santa Cruz Women's Christian Association and founded the Nuevo Poder feminist group.

 At age 19, Tejada married Ramón Prada, who served as prefect of the Santa Cruz Department during the administration of Hugo Banzer.
 Together they had three children: María Cecilia, María Laura, and María Nela.
 The latter is the incumbent minister of the presidency, serving in the administration of Luis Arce since 2020.